NevTheDev0/JamBuster/README.md

 - **2025-06-03**: Added, model training notebook, preprocessed data, unprocessed data, and the data preprocessor
 - **2025-06-04**: Forgot to commit the folders and files above, actually commited them this time(My bad lol)
 - **2025-06-05**: Updated this README to include how to run the model locally, also added traffic_logger.py, will upload more necessary files soon
+- **2025-06-17**: Fine tuned models and evaluated their RME, CV, and F1 Score, will upload soon
+- **2025-06-20**: Fine tuned models further before uploading, succesfully uploaded scripts folder and models folder, will update notebooks and will include research report